blazium-engine/blazium-docs/contributing/development/core_and_modules/variant_class.rst

 -  Work as an exported property, so the editor can edit it universally.
 -  Be used for dictionaries, arrays, parsers, etc.

-Basically, thanks to the Variant class, writing Godot itself was a much, much easier task, as it allows for highly dynamic constructs not common of C++ with little effort.
+Basically, thanks to the Variant class, writing Blazium itself was a much, much easier task, as it allows for highly dynamic constructs not common of C++ with little effort.
 Become a friend of Variant today.